thadryanjs/install-arch-on-vm/InstallVM.md

 ![alt text](images/install/install_6.png)

-This is the normal display of Arch syncing and installing packages, the equivalent of the ```apt update```, etc proceedure in Debian based systems.
+This is the normal display of Arch syncing and installing packages, the equivalent of the 'apt update', etc proceedure in Debian based systems.
 Hit enter to continute when promted.

 When it's done, it will look like this: